Visiting Sapa: A Mountain Hillside Town in Northwestern Vietnam

 {Two women in conical hats carry the recycling using a yoke}

-Keeping flies away from the food in Sapa, Vietnam
+Keeping flies away from the diverse spread of food in Sapa, Vietnam

-Keeping flies away from the food in Sapa, Vietnam
+Keeping flies away from the diverse spread of food in Sapa, Vietnam

 {A fan keeps flies away from the food on the table}